The Business Owner’s Guide to Paying Remote Employees

 Despite all the benefits of having a remote workforce, however, there are just as many challenges.
 While some are easier to deal with (i.e., setting up remote work allowances and stipends), others require more thought and planning (i.e., hiring remote workers and connecting with the best talent).

-One of the more significant issues that stand out is paying remote employees and dealing with all the complexities of paying taxes across international borders, and complying with local labor laws.
+One of the more significant issues that stand out is paying remote employees (also known as virtual employees) and dealing with all the complexities of paying taxes across international borders, and complying with local labor laws.

 That’s why we’ve decided to put together this guide.